openhab/openhab-addons/bundles/org.openhab.binding.tapocontrol/README.md

 # TapoControl Binding

 This binding adds support to control Tapo (Copyright © TP-Link Corporation Limited) Smart Home Devices from your local openHAB system.
-(Note: This is not an official Tapo/TP-link Binding!)

 ## Supported Things